aporeto-inc/trireme-lib/docs/linux_processes.md

 we can apply policy to a specific Linux processes and not just a container.

 Of course we need some more work.
 Eventually the process will die and we need to clean up.
-Fortunately, there is an easy facility for that.
+Fortunately, there is a kernel  facility for that.
 The file /sys/fs/cgroup/net_cls/trireme/100/notify_on_release is populated with 1, meaning that the kernel should notify a release agent that there are no more processes associated with the particular cgroup.
 The file /sys/fs/cgroup/net_cls/release_agent